 Culture Minister Opens Qatar Culture Days In Azerbaijan

-Baku: Minister of Culture HE Sheikh Abdulrahman bin Hamad Al Thani inaugurated on Thursday Qatar Culture Days in Azerbaijan.
+(MENAFN- Gulf Times) HE Minister of Culture Sheikh Abdulrahman bin Hamad Al-Thani inaugurated Thursday Qatar Culture Days in Azerbaijan.

+Present at the inauguration were Minister of Culture of the Republic of Azerbaijan Adil Karimli and HE Ambassador of the State of Qatar in Baku Mohammed bin Hamad Al Hajri.

-Present at the inauguration were Minister of Culture of the Republic of Azerbaijan HE Adil Karimli and Ambassador of the State of Qatar in Baku HE Mohammed bin Hamad Al Hajri.
+Present at the inauguration were Minister of Culture of the Republic of Azerbaijan Adil Karimli and HE Ambassador of the State of Qatar in Baku Mohammed bin Hamad Al Hajri.

 The event beefs up the Qatar-Azerbaijan cooperation and cultural exchange.
 Assistant Undersecretary for Cultural Affairs Dr. Ghanem bin Mubarak Al Ali said it is part of cultural diplomatic relations to foster rapprochement among peoples and that it highlights Qatari arts, culture, and heritage.